 The visualization shows the correlation between the quality of education, as measured by Hanushek and Woessmann, and the level of prosperity of the country in 2016.

 A detailed discussion of the assessment of learning outcomes is provided by Daniel Koretz in his book Measuring Up: What Educational Testing Really Tells Us.13

 - Data: Comprehensive data on enrollments, out-of-school children, repetition, completion, gender, teachers, education expenditures, learning outcomes, educational attainment, education equality, literacy, population, labor, and EMIS.

 - Geographical coverage: Global by country

-- Time span: 1999-2015
+- Time span: since 1999

-- Available at: http://data.uis.unesco.org/
+- Available at: data.uis.unesco.org

 - Data: indicators on educational attainment, enrolment, attendance, teachers, financing and more